 Julie is a proud member of the Board of Directors of Cool Cars for Kids and an experienced nonprofit executive.
 As Executive Director of the Cornelia de Lange Syndrome (CdLS) Foundation for over 22 years, she led the organization through a period of substantial growth.
 As a parent of a daughter (Lisa) who lived for 34 years with CdLS she is inspired to make the Center for CdLS and Related Diagnoses a Children's Hospital of Philadelphia a medical and research home for children with rare diagnoses.

-Susan and David Fowler, Directors (New Jersey)
+Susan & David Fowler, Directors (New Jersey)

 David spent 37 years at Chubb in a number of executive roles, undertaking consulting work in NYC and Harvard Business School.
 He is an avid boater in NJ, Cape Cod and FL.
 He has served on numerous not for profit boards.
 Susan is a former teacher and current owner of Down to Basics bedding business in Red Bank NJ for the last 26 years.
-They have two children – David 29 in commercial Real Estate in NYC and Logan 28 (who has Cornelia de Lange Syndrome) is living in Westbrook, CT in a program called Vista Innovations.
+They have two children – David, 29, in commercial real estate in NYC and Logan, 28 (who has Cornelia de Lange Syndrome) is living in Westbrook, CT in a program called Vista Innovations.
 They are Founding Donors of the Center for CdLS and Related Diagnoses at The Children’s Hospital of Philadelphia.
 They joined the CCfK Board of Directors in 2016 as Founding Members.

-Dr. Fred Simeone, Director (Pennsylvania)
+Dr. Fred Simeone, Director (Philadelphia)

-Susan Tatios, Director (Pennsylvania)
+Susan Tatios, Director (Philadelphia)

 Susan is the manager at Mike Tillson Motorcars.
-She has been involved in the automotive and classic car field for over 25years and has judged at many top concours including Boca Raton Concours, Churchill Downs Concours, French Lick Concours, Radnor Concours, Hilton Head Concours, and others.
+She has been involved in the automotive and classic car field for over 25 years and has judged at many top concours including Boca Raton Concours, Churchill Downs Concours, French Lick Concours, Radnor Concours, Hilton Head Concours, and others.
 Susan has a long-standing interest in helping children with developmental disorders both through her personal and philanthropic experiences.